Baaghi 3 Movie Review: Tiger Shroff's Loud Roar Gets Drowned In This Passable Film

 Direction

-One of the reasons why Baaghi 3 suffers is the writing that barely makes sense at time.
+One of the reasons why Baaghi 3 suffers is the writing that barely makes sense at times.
 The low-brow humour doesn't help either.
 In the second half, Tiger's Ronnie and Shraddha's Sia penetrate into the enemy's territory as if it's a child's play.
 Ahmed Khan's weak direction leads to some blunders.

 As far as the spotlight is on Tiger Shroff, things are bright.
 But a little more solid writing for the rest of the cast would have yielded a far better end-product.